The Day-to-Day Impact of Shared Mobility13. September 2017

 To bridge the gap city dwellers face, numerous shared mobility options are now offered in places like Vancouver, Seattle, Chicago, and San Francisco.
 From traditional carsharing to ridesharing, people have many services to choose from to fit their personal preference and mobility needs.

-- Peer 2 peer – Individuals rent out their vehicles to other people for a fee
+- Peer to peer – Individuals rent out their vehicles to other people for a fee (ex: Drivy, Getaround, Turo)

 There’s another level of convenience that can be added to the mobility experience – a platform that consolidates the booking and paying functions across different shared mobility options, including public transportation.
 With one platform, it will be easier to determine what the most convenient option is without having to open multiple apps.
 Similarly, the lowest cost option can also be easily identified.
 Even if your trip involves multiple carshare options, you will only have to pay through one channel.